 The Doerr Chapel and Islamic Prayer Room are set aside by the University as sacred spaces.
-As such, they are reserved primarily for activities and programs that serve the spiritual needs of the university community, in particular, events organized by Campus Ministry such as liturgies, prayer services, faith-sharing groups, private reflection, etc.
+As such, they are reserved primarily for activities and programs that serve the spiritual needs of the university community, in particular, events organized by the Department of Service and Spirituality such as liturgies, prayer services, faith-sharing groups, private reflection, etc.